cu-mkp/sandbox/docs/sp22_arocho_alejandra_herodotus-workshop.md

 In his account of the Greco-Persian wars,[1] Herodotus doesn’t string together a series of events into a narrative like we would expect a historian to do nowadays (Dewald xxx).
-Rather, as you, readers of the *Histories*, might already know, Herodotus acts as a modern-day investigator or reporter—he even calls his work an “enquiry” (Herodotus 3)—collecting both hearsay and eyewitness testimony he sometimes doubts the veracity of but nevertheless believes is relevant or worth sharing.
+Rather, as you readers of the *Histories*, might already know, Herodotus acts as a modern-day investigator or reporter—he even calls his work an “enquiry” (Herodotus 3)—collecting both hearsay and eyewitness testimony whose veracity he sometimes doubts but nevertheless believes is relevant or worth sharing.
 You may recall the following excerpt from Book 2, in which Herodotus comments on his struggles carrying out this investigation: